vingonzal/Develop-a-Software-Program-Using-Python/README.md

 | controllers/ | Main application logic and flow control                                  |
 | .flake8      | Configuration for linting rules                                          |

+*note, this program does not use the Screens or Commands folders from the starter code.

 ### Installation & Setup